-Thus, considering the definition of $\delta$, $\delta(L_0)$ is given by the intersection of the differential of $\ol{L_0}$ with $\{0\}$ and $\{1\}$ on respectively, the first and second factor.
-The above discussion on the admissibility of $\ol{L_0}$ tells us that $\delta(L_0)$ is non zero on the factor $\HH^0(\Nc[\{0\}](0)) $ and $0$ on the other factor as the admissibility condition is trivial in $\HH^0(\Nc[\{0\}](0)) $ and the restriction of $\ol{L_0}$ to $1$ is empty.
-The situation is reverse for $L_1$. \end{proof} Later we will consider cycles depending on many parameters and denote by
+Thus, considering the definition of $\delta$, $\delta(L_0)$ is given by the intersection of the differential of $\ol{L_0}$ with $\{0\}$ and $\{1\}$ on the first and second factors respectively.
+The above discussion on the admissibility of $\ol{L_0}$ shows that $\delta(L_0)$ is non-zero on the factor $\HH^0(\Nc[\{0\}](0)) $ and $0$ on the other factor, as the admissibility condition is trivial in $\HH^0(\Nc[\{0\}](0)) $ and the restriction of $\ol{L_0}$ to $1$ is empty.
+The situation is reversed for $L_1$. \end{proof} Later we will consider cycles depending on many parameters, and denote by

 the (image under the projector $\Alt$ of the) restriction to $X \times \square^n$ of the image of